 Grant of RSUs.
 The Compensation Committee, subject to the provisions of the 1995 Plan, shall have complete discretion to determine the terms and conditions of RSUs granted under the 1995 Plan.
-Each RSU will count against the share reserve under the 1995 Plan as 1.5 shares for every unit granted.
-RSU to acquire shares of common stock.
-The Compensation Committee shall have complete discretion to determine (i) the number of shares subject to a RSUs granted to any participant, and (ii) the conditions that must be satisfied (typically based principally or solely on continued provision of services, but may include a performance-based component) for the grant or vesting of RSUs.
+Each RSU will count against the share reserve under the 1995 Plan as 1.5 shares for every RSU granted.
+The Compensation Committee shall have complete discretion to determine (i) the number of shares subject to RSUs granted to any participant, and (ii) the conditions that must be satisfied (typically based principally or solely on continued provision of services, but may include a performance-based component) for the grant or vesting of RSUs.
 However, no participant shall be granted RSUs covering more than 200,000 shares in any of the Company's fiscal years.
 Until the shares are issued, no right to vote or receive dividends or any other rights as a stockholder shall exist with respect to the underlying shares.